 "And that means you're out.
 Auf Wiedersehen!"
 (Project Runway)

-There’s nothing wrong with host Heidi Klum slipping into her native German to send a contestant home.
-But it always made us expect one of the other judges to go full-on Sargent Schultz and start muttering, “I know nuthink!”
-And if you’re curious what Heidi’s secret is to remaining ageless?
-Check out the 20 Secrets of Ageless Celebrities.
+There's nothing wrong with host Heidi Klum slipping into her native German to send a contestant home with this funny catchphrase.
+But it always made us expect one of the other judges to go full-on Sargent Schultz and start muttering, "I know nuthink!"

 "You've got too much of a soggy bottom."
 (The Great British Bake Off)